 What is Building Bridges?

-Building Bridges is a partnership program between the Aboriginal Students’ Centre (ASC) and the International Student and Study Abroad Centre (ISSAC) that provides programming for University of Saskatchewan students to foster respect and cultural understanding between Indigenous and non-Indigenous (both domestic and international) students.
+Building Bridges is a partnership program between the Gordon Oakes Red Bear Student Centre and the International Student and Study Abroad Centre (ISSAC) that provides programming for University of Saskatchewan students to foster respect and cultural understanding between Indigenous and non-Indigenous (both domestic and international) students.
 The program was established by students in 2013 and has since evolved in numerous ways including increasing faculty support and awareness, becoming a Co-curricular Record (CCR) approved program, development of increased program consistency, and aligning the program with the USask Learning Charter, USask 2025 Plan, Truth and Reconciliation Calls to Action, and USask International Blueprint.

 What do we do?